-Don’t panic: We’re here for you.
-To help you decipher these online marketing buzzwords and better understand the terminology you’re bound to encounter as you continue your journey into the world of Internet marketing, we created this SEO glossary of essentials!
+To help you decipher these online marketing buzzwords and better understand the terminology you’re bound to encounter as you continue your journey into the world of Internet marketing, we created this compilation of SEO terms!
 It's designed for anyone who needs help figuring out what a particular acronym or marketing phrase means, in clear, comprehensible English.
-There is an emphasis on SEO terms, although the glossary does touch on all branches of Internet marketing!
+There is an emphasis on SEO terminology, although the glossary does touch on all branches of Internet marketing!

 The SEO terminology on this page is sorted in alphabetical order.
 Click one of the letters below to jump to that section, or scroll down the page until you find the term you're looking for.
 It’s that simple!

 With that introduction out of the way, here’s our list of common SEO terms and definitions for you to peruse and study.
 We hope you enjoy learning more about these, and find this glossary helpful in some way!